AzureCosmosDB/cosmosdb-mongo-copilot/docs/LABGuide.md

 1. Open the **Services/SemanticKernel.cs** file.
 2. Locate the **SemanticKernelService** constructor method.
-3. Locate the section which initializes the Semantic Kernal *memoryStore* and *memory* objects.
+3. Locate the section which initializes the Semantic Kernel *memoryStore* and *memory* objects.
 4. Review the  memoryStore and memory initialization code that looks like this:
 ```csharp
 // Build Sematic Kernel memory with Cosmos DB for MongoDB connector